 Mediators Beyond Borders International Los Angeles Regional Group (MBBI—LA) was created in 2007 to bring the core vision and mission of MBBI to Southern California, where members living in this region could meet regularly to develop their skills and to offer services to local communities, as well as to collaborate with local partners.

 Our focus is both local and international, with members working on a variety of mediation and facilitation projects.

-Recent MBBI-LA work includes the hosting of Peace Conversation Facilitation Training the graduates of which will practice their learned skills at the Peace in the South Bay, an international interfaith event on‘Is Religion a Pathway or An Obstacle to Peace.’
+Recent MBBI—LA work includes the hosting of Peace Conversation Facilitation Training.
+The graduates of this program will practice their skills at the Peace in the South Bay, an international interfaith event on ‘Is Religion a Pathway or An Obstacle to Peace.’
 Click here to read more.

 MBBI—LA Coordinating Committee

 - Shelley Allen, Innovation and Operations Officer, sallen@mediatorsbeyondborders.

 - Danielle Claypool, Executive Assistant & Communications Officer, firstname.lastname@example.org

 MBBI—LA Regional Group Welcome Letter and Forms